 How can I get rid of sleepiness fast?

-If you’ve got a big exam coming up soon and need to get rid of your sleepiness fast so that you can get some last-minute studying in, consider taking a 20-minute power nap, drink a tall glass of water, consuming healthy snacks and taking frequent breaks.
+If you’ve got a big exam coming up soon and need to get rid of your sleepiness fast so that you can get some last-minute studying in, consider taking a 20-minute power nap, drinking a tall glass of water, consuming healthy snacks and taking frequent breaks.
 You may also find splashing some cold water on your face effective.

 What to do if you are too tired to study?